Web-Dev with Brian Holt šŸ„šŸ»ā€ā™‚ļø

 What is he up to now? šŸ‘ØšŸ»ā€šŸ’»

-I live in Victoria, Canada with my partner and our cat, Daikon.
+I live in Victoria, Canada with my partner.
 Sometimes I play like seven instruments, or Breath of the Wild on Switch.
 I like making pretentious cocktails and drinking them with pretentious people.
 This year, I'm focused on releasing music under Comma Comma.

 I work at DigitalOcean on the UI Platform team, building internal tools and products for frontend engineers.
 I spent the previous five years as a founding engineer at Zipline building consumer products that hundreds of thousands of people use daily.